pptam/pptam-tool/Usage.md

 You find the results in the "results" folder, in a folder named with the test id.
 Faban results are also available in the Faban Web Interface, usually reachable on the port 9980 of the load driver machine.

+To add Mirai as an additional load to the tested micro services, see [here](Mirai.md).

 ## Extract data

 After executing all tests, the executed tests are stored in the ~/test_executor/executed folder.